 Post-application open days

-Open days for those applicants holding an offer from the University will run on Tuesday 19th and Wednesday 20th March 2013.
+Open days for those applicants holding an offer from the University normally run in March/April.
 Letters of invitation, including information on how to book online, will be sent by your college sometime after the third week in January.
 Experience has been that post-application visits can be useful to all applicants, but of particular benefit to those who had not attended pre-application open days.

-If you cannot attend the Unversity-wide or Departmental open days, then we are happy to arrange an individual visit.
+If you cannot attend the Unversity-wide or Departmental open days, then we are happy to arrange an individual visit to the Department of Biosciences.
 In order to make the most of your visit, you must contact us to arrange a suitable time before you come.
 Visits are normally held on Wednesdays to co-ordinate with the University campus tours, but can be arranged on other days, subject to availability.
-Contact us at firstname.lastname@example.org.
+Contact us at email@example.com.
 Campus tours can be booked here: book online.

-You can find a map of Durham showing the School of Biological and Biomedical Sciences by clicking on our web site home page at http://www.dur.ac.uk/map/
+You can find a map of Durham showing the Department of Biosciences (previously, School of Biological and Biomedical Sciences), building number 11, by clicking on our web site home page at https://www.dur.ac.uk/map/

 Parking can be difficult in the centre of the city but the Howlands Park-and-Ride is only a short walk away from the science site.

 We look forward to seeing you.
 If we can be of any further assistance, please contact us at firstname.lastname@example.org